osinfra-io/github-organization-management/README.md

 [![Infrastructure Tests](https://www.bridgecrew.cloud/badges/github/osinfra-io/github-organization-management/general)](https://www.bridgecrew.cloud/link/badge?vcs=github&fullRepo=osinfra-io%2Fgithub-organization-management&benchmark=INFRASTRUCTURE+SECURITY)

+This repository is an example of a collection of sensible defaults for managing your GitHub organization using [Terraform](https://www.terraform.io), concepts from [Team Topologies](https://teamtopologies.com/), and practices learned from software development.

 ## <img align="left" width="35" height="35" src="https://user-images.githubusercontent.com/1610100/209028188-b880baa5-cf8f-44c7-bdb5-f2c788ccd013.png"> Team Topologies

-Simple but comprehensive information for the platform provides a single point of entry for anyone wanting to know more about the services, report an issue or find out the current status, roadmap, and so on. - [Team Topologies](https://itrevolution.com/book/team-topologies/)
+Simple but comprehensive information for the platform provides a single point of entry for anyone wanting to know more about the services, report an issue or find out the current status, roadmap, and so on. - [Team Topologies: Thin Platform Template](https://github.com/TeamTopologies/Thin-Platform-template)

-## Repository details

-This repository manages the osinfra.io GitHub organization.

 ### Services documentation